csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

         - The binary number 101.01 represents $4+1+1/4$, or 5.25 in base 10
     - More specifically, they use binary scientific notation: A mantissa (a binary integer), followed by an exponent assumed to be a power of 2, which is applied to the mantissa
         - 10101e-10 means a mantissa of 10101 (i.e. 21 in base 10) with an exponent of -10 (i.e. $2^{-2}$ in base 10), which also produces the value 101.01 or 5.25 in base 10
-    - Binary fractions can't represent all base-10 fractions, because they can only represent fractions that are negative powers of 2. $1/10$ is not a negative power of 2 and can't be represented as a sum of $1/16$, $1/32$, $1/64$, etc.
+    - Binary fractions cannot represent all base-10 fractions, because they can only represent fractions that are negative powers of 2. $1/10$ is not a negative power of 2 and cannot be represented as a sum of $1/16$, $1/32$, $1/64$, etc.
     - This means some base-10 fractions will get "rounded" to the nearest finite binary fraction, and this will cause errors when they are used in arithmetic
     - On the other hand, `decimal` stores data as a base-10 fraction, using base-10 scientific notation
     - This is slower for the computer to calculate with (since computers work only in binary) but has no "rounding errors" with fractions that include 0.1